 Focus on a multichannel sales and marketing strategy. 📊

-You can use your Messenger bot as the front-end of your sales funnel, then gather subscriber contact information so you can reach out on other channels later.
-As mentioned, SMS and email are two we recommend.
+You can use your Messenger bot as the front-end of your sales funnel, then gather user contact information so you can reach out on other channels later.
+SMS and email marketing are two we recommend.
 Not sure where to start?
 Watch this video on integrating your bot with an automated text-marketing service. 👇

 Experiment with Instagram. 📸

 The ability to run Instagram ads that send users to your DMs has been around for a while, and we recommend making use of it.
 But there are even more powerful new functionalities coming soon to Instagram!
 Check out these 10 reasons your business should be on Instagram—a list that culminates with Facebook's October 2020 announcement about the Instagram API.
 In a nutshell, initiating and managing valuable conversations with your prospects and customers on Instagram is about to get lots easier!
 At Chatfuel, we're working on some powerful tools to help.
 Sign up to get notified when we launch them.
 Check out Facebook expert Mari Smith's reaction to the Instagram API announcement, and her take on what it will mean for businesses. 👇